 Matthew 5:5 “Blessed are the gentle, for they shall inherit the earth.”

-If being poor in spirit and mourned over sin means one has forsaken personal merit in exchange for the economy of God’s gracious impartation, then it follows that one will possess a humble, gentle spirit in view of the holiness of God.
+If being poor in spirit and mourning over sin means one has forsaken personal merit in exchange for the economy of God’s gracious impartation, then it follows that one will possess a humble, gentle spirit in view of the holiness of God.

 Resultant is the fact they shall inherit the earth.
-In terms of being salt and light today, the existence of “not being self-strong” being desirous of God’s approval is an indispensable component of one possessing an inherited from God influence on the Hill.
+In terms of being salt and light today, the existence of “not being self-strong” being desirous of God’s approval is an indispensable component of one possessing an inherited-from-God influence on the Hill.

 D. IF YOU SEEK AFTER GOD’S WAYS